joaofanchini/front-ui/README.md

 Each branch off this repository corresponding with a different component/idea created.

 # Run
-To run then, just download these files in a folder and 'open up on your Browser'.
+To run then, just download these files in a folder and `open up on your Browser`.

 # Branches
 [Cloud Animation Effect](https://github.com/joaofanchini/front-ui/tree/cloud-animation-effect).